 There's no right or wrong, just write down what comes to you.

-Maybe you’ve had to delay projects, trips, or special events, or maybe you’re angry that you’re not getting what you want right now.
+Maybe you’ve had to delay projects, trips, or special events, or maybe you’re angry that you’re not getting what you want.

 Write out this statement in your journal and fill in the gap: